bhauman/bhauman.github.com/drafts/clojurescript-dots-game.md

 "Out of book" is a term used in Chess.
 It refers to the point in the game where the players leave the well documented opening moves and enter into new territory.
-No longer playing by route memory, but addressing a new board position that more than likely has never existed before.
+The players are no longer playing by route memory, but addressing a new board position that more than likely has never existed before.

 In the process of programming applications this point occurs when we move out of our tried and true patterns for accomplishing the task at